ministryofjustice/moj-frontend/docs/style-guide.md

 ### remand prisoner, on remand, remanded in custody

 Someone is on remand if they are placed in custody whilst awaiting trial.
-Read [guidance on how to talk about people in the justice system (MOJ staff only)](https://justiceuk.sharepoint.com/:w:/r/sites/Contentdesigncommunity/_layouts/15/Doc.aspx?sourcedoc=%7B3D0B8958-EB4D-4183-A284-D507A4AE29E5%7D&file=How%20we%20talk%20about%20people%20in%20the%20justice%20system%20.docx&action=default&mobileredirect=true).

 ### ROSH (risk of serious harm)